Hey there! 😊 Thanks so much for being here!

 As a little appetizer, here are 3 facts about Hawai'i:

 - When written correctly, Hawaii is spelled like this: Hawai'i.
 And this is why it is pronounced "Ha-vuhy-ee" - with a brief pause between the two "i"s (I wrote an entire article about the Hawaiian language which also includes a podcast episode here).

 - The entire Hawaiian-Emperor Volcanic Mountain Chain would, if projected onto the mainland of the United States, reach from the southern tip of Florida 6.115km/3.800 miles across the country to the south of Alaska.

 - The volcano Haleakalā on Maui is not an extinct, but an active but dormant volcano.
 It is highly probable for it to erupt again in the future.

-If you are intrigued to learn even more about Hawai'i and want to become a sustainable, conscious traveler, I invite you to visit the website EarthyUniversity and learn about the world's 1st online class about Hawai'i.
+If you are intrigued to learn even more about Hawai'i and want to become a sustainable, conscious traveler, I invite you to enroll for this free online class about Hawai'i.